Geeksltd/Matrix/README.md

 - Edge cases

 They can be looked up right inside Visual Studio using the Cheat Visual Studio extension when using each method.

+## Structure
+Each method, property or event, should be created as a .MD file with the following exact path:
+{Namespace}/{Class}/{Member}.md

+For example the Append() method of the StringBuilder class will be documented here:
+> System/Text/StringBuilder/Append.md